shivashant25/Sentinel-with-XDR/labguide/part-01/lab14.md

 ## Review
 In this lab, you have completed the following:
-- Created a Log Analytics Workspace
-- Initialized the Microsoft Sentinel Workspace.
-- Connected the Windows security event connector.
+- Connected the Windows security event connector
 - Enabled Microsoft Defender for Cloud
-- Protected an On-Premises Server.
+- Protected an On-Premises Server
-- Able to access the KQL testing area.
+- Able to access the KQL testing area
 - Ran Basic KQL Statements
 - Analyzed Results in KQL with the Summarize Operator
 - Created visualizations in KQL with the Render Operator